 “My garden is fantastic but my hands have been ruined.
 But I don’t care, I get more excited nowadays by being given a new plant than going out for dinner at a chic restaurant.
 I adore gardening; close contact with nature and the countryside has always been part of my life…I love my place in the country for weekends with my children, my grandchildren and my friends.
 No make-up, no glamour.”

-In fact, these days, Catherine’s weak spot with money isn’t haute couture or jewelry.
-When asked in a 2017 interview what frivolous item she’s most likely to spend her money on, she said:
+These days, Catherine’s weak spot isn’t haute couture or jewelry.
+When asked in a 2017 interview what frivolous item she’s most likely to spend her money on, Catherine said:

 “I buy plants.”